Summer Camps & Conservatories FAQs

 Auditions & Interviews

-Sleepaway Camps & Shakespeare Troupe: Yes, most of our residential programs are by audition or interview only.
+Sleepaway Camps & Residential Conservatories: Yes, most of our residential programs are by audition or interview only.

-Act: FIVE - No, this is the only sleepaway program that does not require an audition.
+Act: FIVE – Nope!
+This is the only sleepaway program that does not require an audition.
 Go ahead and register!

 You can audition virtually or in person (at our Studio in Tysons, VA).
 Either way, you must register for an audition.
-Our auditions can fill up quickly, so don’t delay.
+Some sessions are already full, so don’t delay!

 No, sorry.
 We accept a very limited number of campers, meaning every spot must be filled by someone who is committed, so as not to take away an opportunity from someone else.